ilovekharkiv/EPAM/Homework #2. Databases.md

 ```

 ### 19. Create some documents.
 Insert a couple of documents into your collection.
 I'll leave the subject matter up to you, perhaps cars or hats
->I am a guge fan od EDM music in the past (and still is) so that it's just collection of artists
+>I was a huge fan of EDM music in the past so that it's just collection of artists
 ```bash
 Music> db.artists.insertMany(
 ... 	[